I’m not Amazon – I’m flexible about how you order 😉

 - For larger orders – and for things that are made to order – I take a 50% part-payment when you order, and the balance when the order is shipped to you.

+Small parcels go in the post.
+Larger things usually go with UPS or DPD depending on the destination, or TNT for the biggest things.
 Shipping is worked out from the total order value, according to the following table:

 *Important: International shipping varies a lot depending on how big the item is and where it’s going – this is a reasonable guess for the most common things, but if it’s something very large I might have to charge you more for shipping – I’ll always get in touch with you first if that’s the case.